istio/istio/tools/README.md

 canonical_fortio2_echo1_Q100_T1s_C16.json   canonical_fortio2_echo1_Q1200_T1s_C20.json  canonical_fortio2_echo1_Q1600_T1s_C24.json  out.csv
 ```

+You can run `fortio report -data-dir /tmp/istio_perf.cpxCcs/` to see all the results and graph them/compare them by visiting `http://localhost:8080`

-Notice the ```out.csv``` file in the folder.
+Alternatively, notice the ```out.csv``` file in the folder.
 This file contains all the data in the individual json files, and can be
 imported into a spreadsheet: